Pension Credit is a benefit for people who have reached the Pension Credit qualifying age and have a low income.

 The Pension Credit qualifying age is the same as the current State Pension age for women.

-Pension Credit is made up of two parts:
+Pension Credit is made up of two different parts:

-- Changes to the State Pension will also affect Pension Credit.
-If you reach State Pension age after 6 April 2016, you may not be able to get the Savings Credit part of Pension Credit.
+Changes to the State Pension will also affect Pension Credit.
+Most people who reach State Pension age after 6 April 2016 will not be able to get the Savings Credit part of Pension Credit.